DFE-Digital/search-prototype/Dfe.Data.SearchPrototype/DECISION-RECORD.md

 What we did (This is the complete list of retrospective decisions to be applied in the above format)
 ----------------------------------------------------------------------------------------------------

-Decided deploy to CIP (no leveraging of IAC as yet).
+Decided deploy to CIP (no Infrastructure as code - decision made outside of the team).

 Hydrated AI search from GIAS daily extract (csv).
 Pushed data to search index.